-Water right records can be searched on the Web map by document/record number or by the name of the person the water right was issued to (or the name of the claimant, if it is a water right claim).
-The Web map provides information that until now was accessible only by contacting staff in the Water Resources Program, through the public disclosure process, or through individual research in an Ecology office.
+Water right records can be searched on the Water Resources Explorer (Web Map) by document/record number or by the name of the person the water right was issued to (or the name of the claimant, if it is a water right claim).

 Links to water right documents allow the user access to scanned images of water resource documents that include:

 If you are considering purchasing property with an existing water right, water right claim, or transferring an existing water right, do not rely solely on research via the Water Resources Explorer.
 It is important to verify the validity of the water right by contacting your nearest Ecology office.
 We suggest that you read the following publications to help you make a more educated decision regarding the water rights you are about to research via the Water Resources Explorer:

 Determining the historical use of the water, the validity of a water right, and the appurtenance of the water to the land

 Here are some publications that provide information necessary to understand water use authorized by a water right or water right claim: